jlevy/leximetry/src/leximetry/docs/prose_metrics.md

     the whole work?
 This metric reflects only the way something is written and does not include logical coherence or rigor, covered below.

+  - **Value 0:** Cannot assess.
+    Content missing or less than 3 sentences long.

   - **Value 1:** Incoherent with no clear topic or argument.

   - **Value 2:** Weak coherence or an incomplete draft.